GianfrancoPiazzolla/Charge-Master/README.md

   - 🟢 Green (`badge-good`) — cost/Km is below or equal to average
   - 🟡 Yellow (`badge-mid`) — cost/Km is between average and 120% of average
   - 🔴 Red (`badge-bad`) — cost/Km exceeds 120% of average
+- **📊 Efficiency progress bar:** Each record card shows a thin colored bar along its bottom edge that visually encodes the Km/kWh (or Km/L) efficiency of that session relative to all sessions of the active vehicle.
+See [Efficiency Progress Bar](#-efficiency-progress-bar) for the full specification.
 - **📊 Inline stat chips on record cards:** Each record card displays three stat chips in a row:
   - 🚩 **Distance** — kilometers traveled for that session.
   - 🔋 / ⛽ **Quantity** — energy (kWh) or fuel (Liters) consumed.